zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 But the net result is still quite alarming.
 Just to emphasize a couple aspects of this whole mess:

 1. In January of 2016, the `pip download` command syntax was added, and the corresponding `pip install --download` syntax was deprecated.
-It took almost 4 years for someone to *update the title* of issue 1884, one of the most important in Pip's history.
+It took almost 4 years until anyone even *updated the title* of issue 1884, one of the most important in Pip's history.

 1. In July of 2020, it was proposed to standardize sdist filenames in a way that would allow Pip to make some basic assumptions about what it just downloaded.
 It took two years to accept that proposal, another two years to make sure Setuptools always conforms to that standard, and now *Pip still doesn't make those assumptions*.
 We're talking here about standardizing a *file naming convention* -- to follow a pattern that almost everyone was already following outside of abandoned legacy Python 2.x projects -- just so that Pip can actually *trust that PyPI gave it the correct file*.